-New supportive health intervention technologies, including a vaccine, will be required in order to achieve onchocerciasis (river blindness) elimination targets.
+New supportive health intervention technologies, including a vaccine, will be required to achieve onchocerciasis (river blindness) elimination targets.
 The Onchocerciasis Vaccine for Africa (TOVA) Initiative brings together an established African and European consortium with USA laboratories in a new partnership to develop and test an onchocerciasis vaccine for Africa.

 From control to elimination through mass drug administration

 The London Declaration on Neglected Tropical Diseases of January 2012 called for sustained efforts to expand and extend drug access programmes to ensure the necessary supply of drugs and other interventions to help control human onchocerciasis (river blindness).
 The African Programme for Onchocerciasis Control (APOC) closed in 2016 and its work subsumed by the Expanded Special Project for the Elimination of Neglected Tropical Diseases in Africa (ESPEN) with a new aim of eliminating Onchocerca volvulus, the causative agent of onchocerciasis, by 2025.

 APOC’s work was predicated on sole use of mass drug administration (MDA) of ivermectin (MectizanTM).
-Moving from control to elimination using MDA of ivermectin alone will be a challenge, and this strategy may not be sufficient to achieve onchocerciasis elimination.
+Moving from control to elimination using MDA of ivermectin alone will be a considerable challenge that may not be sufficient to achieve onchocerciasis elimination.

 A known deficiency of MDA programming is the fact that ivermectin cannot be used in areas where onchocerciasis and loiasis are co-endemic due to the risk of severe adverse reactions following drug treatment.
 It is estimated that 12 million people live in such high risk areas in central Africa and are potentially affected by this contraindication.
 In these areas, communities often do not receive supportive treatment; onchocerciasis transmission rates remain high; and, reintroduction of the infection to neighbouring communities from which the disease has been eliminated is an ongoing threat.